skeating/testsbxml/README.md

 	EXTRA_LIBS=D:/dependencies/lib/expat.lib

-for linking against `expat` and indicating, that libSBML was compiled without compression.
+for linking against `expat` and indicating, that libLX was compiled without compression.

 ## License
 This project is open source and freely available under